When and where does Niagara Falls Comic Con 2020 take place?

 - At the end of your online transaction, your eTicket will become available, as well as sent to the registered email.
 Please print out and bring the barcoded tickets with you.
 We will scan those when you arrive at the event.

 - Sometimes emails are filtered somewhere other than your inbox.
 Please check your junk, spam or bulk folder.
 Tickets.com can also resend your confirmation by calling the help line Toll Free at the following number: 1-800-919-6272

 - Online purchases must use a credit card.
 Onsite tickets will still be available at the door, and can be purchased with cash ONLY.

 - Guests may cancel their appearance or change their appearance schedule because of other professional commitments or reasons out of the Niagara Falls Comic Con’s control.
 In such circumstances, the Niagara Falls Comic Con cannot be held responsible.
 All sales are final.
 No exchange or refund will be issued.

 - Entry is free for Children ages 6 and under.
 There is a maximum of two children per one adult ticket.
 Children must be accompanied by an adult.

 Where can I buy tickets in person?

-- Official Ticket Outlets for NFCC 2019 will be announced at a late date.
+- Official Ticket Outlets for NFCC 2020 are available at the following locations: